Ontario Highway 90: Route description

-Today, the former routing of Highway 90 is known as Dunlop Street within Barrie and Simcoe County Road 90 outside of the city.
+Today, the former Highway 90 is known as Simcoe County Road 90 outside of Barrie, and (as it was during its status as a provincial highway) Dunlop Street within Barrie.

 The route begins at a split between Cambrai Road, which provides access to Camp Borden, and Simcoe County Road 10, which continues south to Alliston and Tottenham.

 The four lane Simcoe County Road 90 progresses north through the centre of Angus.
 North of the Barrie Collingwood Railway overhead, it acts as the principal commercial strip for the town.

 North of Angus, the highway makes a broad 90-degree turn to the east and skims the southern edge of the Minesing Wetlands, an internationally significant bog.

 East of the swamp, the road enters Essa, where it intersects the Sunnidale Road (Simcoe County Road 40).
 From there to Barrie, the highway passes through a largely rural area.
 It intersects former Highway 131, now Simcoe County Road 27, then enters Barrie at Miller Drive, curving northeast.
 East of Ferndale Drive, the route crosses Highway 400 at Exit 96.
 Shortly thereafter, as it approaches the waterfront of Kempenfelt Bay, the route ends at High Street in downtown Barrie.

 Simcoe County Road 90 is two lanes wide between McKinnon Road, north of Angus, and Ferndale Drive in Barrie, although a passing lane is provided for eastbound traffic between Angus and Essa.
 The road also widens to four lanes briefly at the junction with former Highway 131 west of Barrie, as well as within the city and within Angus.
 The land use surrounding the route is mixed, with pastures and forests composing the majority of the setting.
 Residences and small businesses are also scattered throughout the length of the route.